frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Dawn came with the beat of drums.

 I pushed myself up from the floor, my shoulder screaming in protest.
 Sim stood his vigil at the arrow slit.
-Through the long night he had organized what defense we could manage, helping each man find where he could fight best, rationing our oil and arrows.
+Through the long night he had organized what defense we could manage, rationing our oil and arrows, helping each man find where he could fight best.

 “They’re moving.”
 Sim’s voice cut sharp and clear.
 “Ready yourselves!”

 I made it to the window beside him and looked down.
 Fascino’s soldiers surged forward.
 Some carried shields broad as doors.
 Others bent their backs beneath the ram, straining under its weight.
 They moved like a centipede scuttling toward our gate, all those legs rippling in waves, relentless and wrong.

-Behind us, Roderick tried to rally his already rallied men.
+Behind us, Roderick tried to rally the already rallied men.
 “For Vintas!
 Hold the fort!”
 His voice climbed too high on the last word, breaking like a boy’s.

 The ram reached the bridge.